 Coaching

 The heart of the Chamber Music Conference is the coaching program.
 In daily morning and afternoon sessions, groups of participants study complete works of the chamber music repertoire under the guidance of our distinguished faculty.
+Each group meets with the same coach for three or four coaching sessions.
 Groups are carefully assembled for compatibility.
 Works are assigned several weeks in advance of the Conference, taking repertoire preference into account whenever possible.
-Participants are expected to arrive having practiced the parts and studied the scores for their assignments.
+Participants are expected to arrive having practiced the parts and studied the scores for their assignments in their entirety.
 The advance scheduling, assignment, and preparation allow focused and rewarding exploration of the music in the coaching sessions.

 You can personalize your coaching experience in several ways, including: